MicrosoftDocs/customer-voice/cv-docs/create-multipage-survey.md

 ---
 title: "Create a multiple-page survey | MicrosoftDocs"
-description: "Instructions for using sections to create a multiple-page survey with Dynamics 365 Customer Voice" ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
+description: "This topic explains how to use sections to create a multiple-page survey with Dynamics 365 Customer Voice." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article